-F ederal Idenrification No.: - (1 of the multer hability company: JOLO CAN LLC (2 The street address of the office in the commonwealth at which its records will be maintained: 80 Eastern Ave., Chelsea, MA 02150 (3) The general character of the business: Development and retail sales of products, and any a nd all other lawful activities Latest date of dissolution, if specified: The name and street address, of the resident agent in the ename and street address.
-NAME Miguel F. Londono (6) The name and business address, if different from office loc NAME Miguel F. Londono ation, of each manager, if any: ADDRESS 80 Eastern Ave., Chelsea, MA 02150 Herbert Jordan 80 Eastern Ave., Chelsea, MA 02150
+F ederal Idenrification No.: - (1 of the muited hability company: JOLO CAN LLC (2 The street address of the office in the commonwealth at which its records will be maintained: 80 Eastern Ave., Chelsea, MA 02150 (3) The general character of the business: Development and retail sales of products, and any and all other lawful activities.
+(4) Latest date of dissolution, if specified: (5) The name and street address, of the resident agent in the commonwealth; NAME ADDRESS Miguel F. Londono 80 Eastern Ave., Chelsea, MA 02150 (6) The name and business address, if different from office location, of each manager, if any: VAME ADDRESS Wiguel F. Londono 80 Eastern Ave., Chelsea, MA 02150 Herbert Jordan 80 Eastern Ave., Chelsea, MA 02150